ziad-atef/Embedded-systems-design-questions/Final2020/README.md

 - Alarm Led

 # Schematic
-<details> <summary>Click to expand!</summary>
+<details> <summary>Click to expand...</summary>

-We will use demultiplexes to switch between ACs.
-We will use the same selection bits for the fans and temperature sensors
 ## ACs
 ![AC](Schematic/AC.png)

 ## System Schematic
+We will use Demultiplexeres to switch between ACs.
+We will use the same selection bits for the fans and temperature sensors

 ![System](Schematic/System.png)

 </details>